rticommunity/rticonnextdds-usecases-umaa/example1/README.md

 You can find the Python types have been pre-generated and added to the `datamodel/umaa/python_flat` folder for this example.

-## Prerequisites
+## Setup
-Reference the Connext Getting Started guides to complete the below:
+Reference the [Connext Getting Started guides](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/getting_started_guide/index.html) to complete the below:
 - Linux-based OS or WSL.
 - Connext 7.3.0 Host/Target install
 - Python API setup